Tours of Duty

 We’re constantly scanning the marketplace for new opportunities.
 That’s because we live in the at-will era.
-In the at-will era, employees have been encouraged to think of themselves as “free agents,” seeking out the best opportunities for growth and changing jobs whenever better offers beckoned.
+In the at-will era, employees have been encouraged to think of themselves as “free agents,” seeking out the best opportunities for growth and changing jobs whenever better offers beckon.
 We know that our team members are likely to leave the company at some point.
-Recognizing that fact doesn’t temper our interest in investing in them.
+Recognizing that fact doesn’t negatively impact our interest in investing in them.

 All non-temporary members of the team must have at least one tour of duty set at any given time.
 There are three types of tours of duty:

-- A “rotational” tour of duty offers short missions for team members that can be onboarded programmatically.
-It also assesses the potential future fit at Torre.
+- A 'rotational' tour of duty offers short missions for team members that can be onboarded systematically.
+It also assesses their potential future fit at Torre.
 They usually last one to three years.

 - The team member and the leader define a new tour of duty within the company.
 Part of the commitment a team member makes during an initial tour of duty is to seriously consider Torre's proposal for a second tour of duty.
 In many ways, a follow-up tour is an ideal outcome for all.
 Follow-up tours can be shorter or longer, depending on the nature of the mission.
 Before embarking on a new tour of duty, the team member in question should help recruit and train a successor to carry on the previous tour’s project.